 Vascular Neurology Fellowship

 NYU Langone’s Department of Neurology offers a one-year Accreditation Council for Graduate Medical Education (ACGME)–accredited fellowship in vascular neurology.
-There are three clinical fellows each year.
+There are four clinical fellows each year.
 Our program exposes you to a variety of inpatient, outpatient, and critical care environments with a uniquely diverse patient population.
 You work closely with NYU Langone’s interventional neuroradiology team, which is among the best and largest in the country, with four full-time faculty members whose training backgrounds include diagnostic radiology, neurology, and neurosurgery.

 In addition to receiving intensive training in the inpatient and outpatient management of a wide variety of cerebrovascular diseases, fellows gain knowledge and experience across various areas of expertise: